h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 You cannot pick too many, can you?
 I guessed not, and that's fine.
 Considering the amount of time and effort it takes for each category to get to a point that you stand out from the crowd and actually rolls as a business, you cannot go too far numerically with picking the categories.
 You should be aware that like every other business, whether you like it or not, you have to have a competitive amount of dedication to your cause, your movement towards a better future.

 But, what if you could take the best part of every category?
 Is that possible at all?
 Of course!
 It takes careful planning, discipline, and professionalism.
 Along with that, you need to focus on your path.
 Also, again as social beings, it helps a lot to benefit from the experience of other people who have been the same boat as you are today.
 To discuss and hear more about the topics in this article, please feel free to join me on **Discord** where we always welcome CGI artists, and also non-CGI people who are interested in or related to the _Entertainment Industry Business_.

+I will keep contributing to the community by sharing my knowledge, if you find this sort of guideline helpful, show your love by sharing this article on social media.

+Spread The Right Things, Spread The Knowledge